 Two methods are used in this work which are MFCC-CNN and RW-CNN.
 The same CNN structure was used in both methods.
 The first method is called the standard method and includes the following: reading the audio files and then these audio files pass in a phase of removing or adding random noise to the audio files.
 Then the system goes through the pre-processing stage to remove any silence that exists in the sound.
 Next, the audio files are passed in the MFCC to extract the features.
 These features is used in the audio and before entering the voice for recognition stage using the CNN the features are stored in the 2D matrix because the proposed CNN is 2D.
 Therefore; these features are converted and stored in a two-dimensional matrix and then these extracted features will be entered into CNN to perform a process The training .CNN will take the input as a picture and then begin the process of training via the proposed CNN.
-In the second method, RW-CNN, the same steps as the first method, but without going through the MFCC phases where the audio files are read and then these audio files are passed in the phase of removing or adding random noise to the audio files.
-Then, the system goes through the pre-processing stage to remove any silence in the sound After that, the audio files are stored in the 2D matrix.
+In the second method, RW-CNN, the same steps as the first method, but without going through the MFCC phases where the audio files are read and then these audio files are passed in the processing the processing through the pre-processing the method.

+stage to remove any silence in the sound After that, the audio files are stored in the 2D matrix.
 This work are illustrated in figure 2.